mazenr877/clothesshop/README.md

 # clothesshop
 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.

+.
+Developed and deployed a fully functional e-commerce app  for clothing sales using  Flutter and  GetX.

+.
+Integrated RESTful APIs and efficiently managed state using Firebase and GetX.

 A few resources to get you started if this is your first Flutter project: